GuckLab/ggf/docs/sec_concept_theory.rst

 The computation of the compliance for elastic spheres in the OS can be divided into three main tasks: measuring the deformation, modeling the optical stress, and computing the GGF from the stress.
-Several approaches to these problems have been presented in literature and are discussed in the following.
+Several approaches to these problems have been presented in the related literature and are discussed in the following.

 Experimentally quantifying deformation